-The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of Atascosa County, Texas under programs of the federal government for the year ended December 31, 2021.
-The information in this Schedule is presented in accordance with the requirements of the State of Texas Single Audit Circular and Uniform Grant Management Standards (UGMS).
+The accompanying schedule of expenditures of state awards (the Schedule) includes the state grant activity of Atascosa County, Texas.
+The information in this Schedule is presented in accordance with the requirements of the State of Texas Single Audit Circular and Texas Grant Management Standards (TxGMS).
 Because the Schedule presents only a selected portion of the operations of Atascosa County, Texas, it is not intended to and does not present the financial position, changes in net assets, or cash flows of Atascosa County, Texas.